Quadratic points on bielliptic modular curves: Determining the Mordell-Weil groups of

 \begin{proposition} The following holds: \begin{itemize} \item[a)] $J_0(60)(\Q)_{tors} \cong \Z/4\Z \times (\Z/24\Z)^3$, \item[b)] $\Z/6\Z \times \Z/180\Z \leq J_0(95)(\Q)_{tors} \leq (\Z/2\Z)^2 \times \Z/6\Z \times \Z/180\Z$, \item[c)] $J_0(119)(\Q)_{tors} \cong \Z/8\Z \times \Z/288\Z$. \end{itemize} \end{proposition}

-\begin{remark} In b), by the Generalized Ogg conjecture (see the discussion after the proof of this Proposition), we expect $J_0(95)(\Q)_{tors}$ to be equal to the lower bound, but what we prove will already be good enough for our purposes. \end{remark}
+\begin{remark} In b), by the Generalized Ogg Conjecture, we expect $J_0(95)(\Q)_{tors}$ to be equal to the lower bound, but what we prove will already be good enough for our purposes. \end{remark}

 \begin{proof}[Proof of \Cref{prop:torsion}] For $n=60$ we use the code of Ozman and Siksek from \cite[Section 5]{OzmanSiksek19} to get that rational cuspidal subgroup of $J_0(60)(\Q)$ is isomorphic to $\Z/4\Z \times (\Z/24\Z)^3$.
 We also get that $J_0(60)(\Q)_{tors}$ is isomorphic either to $\Z/4\Z \times (\Z/24\Z)^3$ or to $\Z/4\Z \times (\Z/24\Z)^2 \times \Z/48\Z$.
 We then compute that $J_0(60)(\F_{23})$ doesn't have an element of order $48$, so we must have $J_0(60)(\Q)_{tors} \cong \Z/4\Z \times (\Z/24\Z)^3$.